Ukraine conflict: Rebels declare general mobilisation as fighting grows

 - Published

-Ukraine's Russian-backed breakaway eastern territories have ordered military mobilisations amid an escalation in fighting.
+Ukraine's Russian-backed breakaway eastern territories have ordered military mobilisations amid a deadly escalation in fighting.

 Men of fighting age in the self-declared people's republics of Donetsk and Luhansk are being put on stand-by.